dienhoa/scopai-ws/README.md

-# Starter for deploying Lung_Sound

-This repo can be used as a starting point to deploy [fast.ai](https://github.com/fastai/fastai) models with Starlette.

-See the Deployment notebook for hints

-To run locally:
-`python3 app/server.py`
+# Introduction

+- Lung Sound Analyzer (Healthy/Unhealthy) for audio recorded from digital Stretroscope

+# How to run

+- Install the dependencies from requirements.txt then run: `python app/server.py`

-# Docker related
+# Docker build and run

 - Build Image
 ```